Last Updated on 1 week by Sachin G

 # iptables-save > ~/ubuntufirewall.rules # systemctl stop ufw.service # systemctl disable ufw.service

-- cPanel recommends the Operating System should be in the minimal install state.
+- cPanel recommends the Operating System be in the minimal install state.
 To set on a minimal target run the below command as the root user to set on multi-user. target, which represents the target. state target.

 # systemctl set-default multi-user.target